 If you have ever done a quick job search for “user experience design,” chances are you’ve seen a number of titles and descriptions that aren’t always as simple as “UX designer.”

-User Experience has a variety of specializations and as a job seeker and practitioner, you should know the skills and implications that come with each.
-Understanding these differences will help you decide which area of UX is right for you and help you find the appropriate job to fit your interests and skill set.
+User experience has a variety of specializations, and as a job seeker and practitioner, you should know the skills and applications that come with each.
+Understanding these differences will help you decide your UX career path and and help you find the appropriate job to fit your interests and skill set.

 “There are only patterns, patterns on top of patterns, patterns that affect other patterns.
 Patterns hidden by patterns.
 Patterns within patterns.
 If you watch close, history does nothing but repeat itself.”
 This quote comes from author Chuck Palahniuk’s novel Survivor, but it’s also a perfect summation of the world of user interfaces.